PHOT 0010. History of Photography

 Hours: 72 (36 lecture, 36 activity)

-Aesthetic use of digital and film cameras.
-Elements of design and influence of photography as an art form explored.
-Topics include subject selection, exposure control, composition, lighting, digital and film camera usage, film development, enlarging, print finishing, presentation, and responses to photographs within framework of historical and current perspectives.
-Students must furnish digital storage media, film and photographic printing paper.
-Providing an interchangeable lens digital or film camera recommended but not required.
+Utilizing digital and film cameras to create photographs that are technically competent and visually appealing.
+Elements of design and influence of photography as an art form examined.
+Topics include subject selection, exposure control, composition, lighting, printing, presentation, and responses to photographs within a framework of historical and ethnically and culturally diverse perspectives.
 (CSU, UC)

 Units: 3